-Each artist residency is supported by HCMA with a $500 materials budget, as well as a $2,500 honorarium.
-Projects with larger budgets will be considered on a case by case basis.
-Artists also have access to the studio resources as well as our promotional support through social media, email and other communications and/or events.
+We’ll provide a materials budget and an honorarium appropriate to the project scope.
+Artists will also have access to studio resources as well as our promotional support through social media, email, and other communications and/or events.

 What are the required deliverables?

-Artists are asked to submit an artist’s statement, final written statement and to record the planning, production and exhibition in various media forms.
+Submit an artist’s statement, final written statement, and, supported by our team, to record the planning, production, and exhibition in various media.